ezzarghili/recaptcha-go/README.md

 }
 ```

-Now everytime you need to verify a V3 API client with no special options request use
+Now everytime you need to verify a V3 API client with no special options request use.
-Note that as recaptcha v3 use score for challenge validation, if no threshold option is set the **default** value is `0.5`

 ```go
 err := captcha.Verify(recaptchaResponse)